oqolarte/oblong/content/project/imbentori.md

 If you have to jot these down, do it, for tomorrow and the day after that and so on, there will be difficult exams.
 Life is a practical test.

+### Entry # 11
+Date: Tue, 05 Nov 2013

+Regardless of the hours of rest I give myself, this quake in my chest still would not die down.
+My heart thrashes for no romantic reason.
+And during its convulsive moments, I feel this fear might consume me.
+Later this day, I might trace my steps back into the previous night to see what I have done to feel so gutted and spooked, although I highly doubt it would be of any help.

+### Entry # 12
+Date: Thu, 07 Nov 2013

+On a night with the least expectations, someone might want to show up by the front gate.
+She could be a friend, her derelict vehicle behind her, engine vibrating in anticipation of a long senseless drive.

+She might want to invite me in her car, and ask for advice: about how she was so doped that her mother found out;
+about the terrible travails that almost diminished her mind to dementia.

+I might say, "Get us out of here first."
+The tires would then screech.

+I might tell someone to go to the nearest bridge, preferably at least a mile long, and there we might just drive back and forth.
+But the bridge would not respond to such foolish actions.

+She might get tired of driving and just take me to her room instead.

+Of course, no one will actually show up and demand my presence.
+None of this will ever happen.

+### Entry # 13
+Date: Thu, 07 Nov 2013

+On several facets of human frailty that I fail to tamper with logic, a deep resentment in discussing them prevails.
+Is it because human that I am, that in order to function normally, I have to act as if my weaknesses are repulsive topics?
+But isn't that denial, enough a reason to be asking for psychiatric help?

+Well, I don't need help.
+I'm doing good with my dull, simple life, thank you very much.

+### One-Liners
+- Spontaneous conflagration is the result of the heat of the moment.